Tuition, Expenses and Visa Information

 After being admitted to our LL.M. program, you will receive detailed information about the visa application process.
-Please read below for an overview of what to expect when applying for an F-1/J-1 visa.
+If you are a permanent resident or a U.S. citizen you will not need a visa to enter the U.S. Please read below for an overview of what to expect when applying for an F-1/J-1 visa.

 F-1 is the most common visa status for international students in the United States and best fits a student's situation.
 However, students who are government sponsored or who are on exchange programs may be eligible for the J-1 student status.
 Please contact our office if you have questions about which status is appropriate for you.

 F-1/J-1 Attainment Process

 Once you have been admitted to your program, we will send you the I-20/DS-2019 Request Form.
 You must complete this form and return it with evidence of financial support (personal/family funding or sponsorship) dated within the last 90 days and a photocopy or scan of your valid passport page.
 Please note that the sources of funding you provide must be liquid; that is, the funds must be immediately available if needed.
 We cannot accept credit lines, tax returns, income statements, etc. as a source of funding.

 Once you have provided the completed I-20 or DS-2019 Request Form and the appropriate supplementary documents (passport copy or scan, and evidence of financial support), you will receive the proper certificate of eligibility (the I-20 or the DS-2019) for the F-1 or J-1 visa.
 It will take approximately 3-5 days to create your immigration document, and we will send it to you via express courier service.